 Discover local produce along Cours Saleya’s open-air stalls to accompany a freshly baked baguette from J. Multari.
 One of the best things to do in Nice is to meander to Quartier du Port for harbor views of mega yachts docked alongside traditional fishing boats and let the day melt away.

 I take a break from basking in the sun to explore the Charles Nègre Photography Museum.
-The terracotta-colored façade dominates Place Pierre Gautier, and once inside, visitors can immerse themselves in exhibits such as Nick Knight’s “Roses From My Garden” (through September 25, 2022).
-The British fashion photographer, known for collaborations with Lady Gaga, John Galliano, the late Alexander McQueen, turned to his own backyard for this series of large-format botanical images using AI technology to reimagine their form.
+The terracotta-colored façade dominates Place Pierre Gautier, and once inside, visitors can immerse themselves in exhibits such as the vibrant images by Patrick Hanez (through September 10, 2023).

 Be sure to grab a socca to snack on as you continue exploring.
 The local street food — a chickpea pancake cooked in olive oil over a wood fire and finished with crunchy sea salt — is a midday must.
 But dinner is only a nap away and the chance to savor more authentic cuisine nissarde.